 U.S. Assistance to Comoros

 U.S. security assistance to Comoros focuses on training its military and security forces and developing a maritime defense force.
-The Peace Corps is considering re-establishing a presence in Comoros, and a State Department English Language Fellow has managed English-language programs for a variety of local audiences.
+The Peace Corps re-established a presence in Comoros in 2015, and a State Department English Language Fellow has managed English-language programs for a variety of local audiences.

 Bilateral Economic Relations